Transition from the shadow to reflective scattering: Introduction

 \section{Introduction}

 The elastic and inelastic overlap functions introduced by Van Hove \cite{vanh} are related through unitarity with the elastic scattering amplitude (its imaginary part) and are strongly interdependent.
 Transition from a shadow to reflective scattering is determined by an energy evolution of the overlap functions.

 It has been suggested earlier that this evolution will result in reaching the black disc limit and then its exceeding by the elastic scattering amplitude \cite{plb93}.
-Such evolution is associated with the formation of the peripheral impact parameter profile of the inelastic overlap function (black ring formation).
+Such evolution is associated with formation of a peripheral impact parameter profile of the inelastic overlap function (black ring formation) and is reflecting an increasing effective intensity of soft interactions.
+It can be associated \cite{jpg} with formation of a color–conducting medium in the intermediate state of the hadron collision occured at sufficiently high energies and small impact parameters of collision.
 Similar ideas have been discussed in \cite{geom} and relevant references can be also found in \cite{lsj}.

-Indication on the existence of this effect has been found under the LHC experimental data analysis at $\sqrt{s}=13$ TeV (see \cite{tamas}).
+Experimental confirmation of existence of this effect has been found under the LHC experimental data analysis at $\sqrt{s}=13$ TeV (see \cite{tamas}) where further references in favor of the black ring formation can be found.
+This confirmation has an effect beyond $5\sigma$ significance \cite{tamas1} and therefore the effect should not be ignored from the experimental point of view either.
+Another experimental fact relevant for the discussion of a black ring formation concerns the inreasing ratio of $\sigma_{el}(s)/\sigma_{tot}(s)$.
+It seems that it indicates an increasing role of confinement in QCD despite that the absolute value of the elastic cross--section does not exceed $1/3$ of the total cross--section magnitude at available energy values.

+Under these studies it should be accounted that the above values are the integrals over the impact parameter, and it is therefore important to consider the respective differential quantities to reveal their to the unitarity and analiticity constraints.

-We discuss a transition from the shadow to reflective scattering mode and use $U$-matrix unitarization scheme (see e.g. \cite{plb93} and references therein) for that purpose.
-This scheme provides a continuious transition between the two scattering modes and is therefore convinient for a model construction.
+We discuss the theoretical arguments for transition from the shadow to reflective scattering mode and use $U$-matrix unitarization scheme (see e.g. \cite{plb93} and references therein) to this end.
+The above scheme provides a continuious transition between the two scattering modes and is therefore convinient for a model construction.
 It does not require extra assumption on existence of the discontinuity in energy dependence of the scattering phase under the standard exponential unitarizaton \cite{rab}.
 Indeed, this latter option naturally covers only half of the range allowed by unitarity for the scattering amplitude values.